Sonia Sotomayor: College and law school

-Sotomayor entered Yale Law School in the fall of 1976.
-While she believes she again benefited from affirmative action to compensate for relatively low standardized test scores, a former dean of admissions at Yale has said that given her record at Princeton, it probably had little effect.
-At Yale she fit in well although she found there were again few Latino students.
-She was known as a hard worker but she was not considered among the star students in her class.
-Yale General Counsel and professor José A. Cabranes acted as an early mentor to her to successfully transition and work within "the system".
-She became an editor of the Yale Law Journal and was also managing editor of the student-run Yale Studies in World Public Order publication (later known as the Yale Journal of International Law).
-Sotomayor published a law review note on the effect of possible Puerto Rican statehood on the island's mineral and ocean rights.
-She was a semi-finalist in the Barristers Union mock trial competition.
-She served as the co-chair of a group for Latin, Asian, and Native American students, and continued to advocate for the hiring of more Hispanic faculty.
+Sotomayor entered Yale Law School in 1976.
+While she believes she again benefited from affirmative action to compensate for relatively low standardized test scores, a former Yale dean of admissions has said that given her record at Princeton, it probably had little effect.
+She fit in well at Yale, though she found there were few Latino students.
+She was known as a hard worker but not considered among the star students in her class.
+Yale General Counsel and professor José A. Cabranes acted as a mentor to help her work within "the system".

+Sotomayor became an editor of the Yale Law Journal, and was also managing editor of the student-run Yale Studies in World Public Order publication (later known as the Yale Journal of International Law).
+She published a law review note on the effect of possible Puerto Rican statehood on the island's mineral and ocean rights.
+She was a semifinalist in the Barristers Union mock trial competition.
+She co-chaired a group for Latin, Asian, and Native American students, and continued to advocate for the hiring of more Hispanic faculty.

-Following her second year, she gained a job as a summer associate with the prominent New York law firm Paul, Weiss, Rifkind, Wharton & Garrison.
-By her own later evaluation, her performance there was lacking.
-She did not receive an offer for a full-time position, an experience that she later described as a "kick in the teeth" and one that would bother her for years.
-In her third year, she filed a formal complaint against the established Washington, D.C., law firm of Shaw, Pittman, Potts & Trowbridge for suggesting during a recruiting dinner that she was at Yale only via affirmative action.
-Sotomayor refused to be interviewed by the firm further and filed her complaint with a faculty–student tribunal, which ruled in her favor.
-Her action triggered a campus-wide debate, and news of the firm's subsequent December 1978 apology made The Washington Post.
+After her second year, Sotomayor took a job as a summer associate with the prominent New York law firm Paul, Weiss, Rifkind, Wharton & Garrison.
+By her own later account, her performance there was lacking.
+She did not receive an offer for a full-time position, an experience she later called a "kick in the teeth" and one that bothered her for years.
+In her third year, she filed a formal complaint against the established Washington, D.C., law firm Shaw, Pittman, Potts & Trowbridge for suggesting during a recruiting dinner that she was at Yale only because of affirmative action.
+Sotomayor refused to be further interviewed by the firm and filed her complaint with a faculty–student tribunal, which ruled in her favor.
+Her action triggered a campus-wide debate and news of the firm's December 1978 apology made The Washington Post.

 In 1979, Sotomayor was awarded a Juris Doctor from Yale Law School.
-She was admitted to the New York Bar the following year.
+She was admitted to the New York Bar the next year.